 So, let’s be clear, vaccination isn’t perfect.

-What we do know is this.
 All conventional vaccines manufactured by pharmaceutical companies and administered by veterinary surgeons, work well most of the time for most of the animals that are vaccinated.

-In short , most modern vaccines are highly effective and protect the vast majority of pets that receive them
+In short , most modern vaccines are highly effective and protect the vast majority of pets that receive them And they save many, many lives in the process.

 So the answer to ‘do vaccines work’ is yes they usually do, though there are exceptions and how well they work will depend on the vaccine and on the individual receiving it.

-In the majority of cases, a standard cat vaccination will provide a high degree of protection against a specific illness for most of the cats who receive it.
+In the majority of cases, a standard vaccination will provide a high degree of protection against a specific illness for most of the cats who receive it.

 So, I guess that brings us to HOW vaccines work.
 What kind of trickery and chemicals are involved.

-How do vaccines work?
+How do vaccines work

+In the natural course of things animals develop immunity to diseases they have been in contact with.
 Once a virus or bacterium enters an animal’s body, an army of antibodies goes to work to create a ‘clean up’ campaign and dispose of the invaders.

 Vaccines work by putting a substance into your cat which tricks his body into making those antibodies, so that if he meets the disease in the future, his army is already there, waiting to kill off the invaders.